-Two narrow lanes remain open in the southbound direction, together with two lanes in contraflow running north.
-These circumstances are expected to apply between July 2013 and February 2014.
-The maximum width is 3.15 due to the carriageway split.
-There will be overnight lane closures during December 2013.
+Two narrow lanes remain open in both directions; These circumstances are expected to apply between July 2013 and Autumn 2014.
+The maximum width is 3.15m due to the carriageway split.
+In addition to the full closures shown in the table above, there will be overnight lane closures through until Autumn 2014.
 Overnight closures are scheduled to take place between 20:00 hrs and 06:00 hrs.

 A 40 mph speed limit is in place to ensure safety through the roadworks.
 The speed limit will be enforced by average speed cameras, and a free vehicle recovery service will be provided 24 hours a day.

-The southbound on slip (Brighton Road) will close from February 2014 to July 2014.
+The southbound on slip (Brighton Road) is closed, until June 2014.

-All closures will be announced in advance on our website.
+All closures will be announced in advance on our website and we will endeavour to advise last minute changes if weather and resource force a change in plans.
 Access to properties and businesses located on the slip roads and Brighton Road will be maintained.
 We have been working closely with parish councils, residents groups, and West Sussex County Council to agree the diversion routes for traffic which will also be announced shortly.